The Freedom Trail in Boston is a 2.5-mile route that winds its way through the city past 16 of the most important historical monuments and landmarks.

 12. Paul Revere House

 Visit the home of one of Boston’s best-loved patriots and learn about Paul Revere’s life before his role in the Revolutionary War.
 Tours take place from 9:30 am to 4:15 pm daily, with occasional special events or re-enactments.

 Boston’s oldest church includes several attractions within it, including the gardens, Old North Church Bookshop, and Captain Jackson’s historic chocolate shop (be sure to grab a well-deserved treat!).

 The largest colonial cemetery in Boston, Copp’s Hill, is free to enter and includes the gravesites of notable people such as the anti-slavery activist Prince Hall and USS Constitution builder Edmund Hard.

 15. USS Constitution and Museum

 After seeing the ship builder’s grave, you can see the warship itself at the USS Constitution Museum.
 It’s the oldest warship still floating and holds numerous artifacts of war in the ship museum.

 The final (or first!) stop on the Boston Freedom Trail is the Battle of Bunker Hill site, which was the first significant clash between the British and Colonists during the Revolutionary War.
 You can get a pass to climb to the top of the monument from the Bunker Hill Museum.

 Now that you have the low-down on this historic Freedom Trail Boston Tour, you can plan out your own Freedom Trail Self-Guided experience.

-Remember that while the Freedom Trail itself is free, many of the individual stops will have prices.
-It’s also worth checking if there are any special events like re-enactments or festivals taking place in Boston during your stay which you can incorporate with walking the Freedom Trail.
+Remember that while the Freedom Trail itself is accessible, many of the individual stops will have prices.
+It’s also worth checking if there are any special events like re-enactments or festivals in Boston during your stay, which you can incorporate with walking the Freedom Trail.